 Industry Analysis & Industry Trends

 As with numerous manufacturing industries in high labour cost countries such as Australia, the Natural Rubber Product Manufacturing industry is facing stiff competition from imports on the back of the strong Australian dollar.
 Local manufacturers are finding it increasingly difficult to compete on prices, much to the detriment of the industry.
-In addition to this, demand from major markets such as the Australian motor vehicle manufacturing industry is weakening and is therefore unable to offer much respite.
-Consequently, industry revenue is estimated to decline by an annualised 3.3% over the five years through 2012-13 to reach $843.1 million.
-Industry revenue is expected to grow at a marginal 0.7%... purchase to read more
+In addition, demand from major markets such as the Motor Vehicle Manufacturing industry is weakening and is therefore unable to offer much respite.
+However, industry revenue is estimated to increase by an annualised 3.3% over the five years through 2013-14.
+This growth is mainly due to a recovery from a large fall in 2008-09.
+Industry revenue is expected to grow by 5.4% to $904.7... purchase to read more

 Industry Report - Industry Investment Chapter